 You will need to:

-- complete the Contemporary Human Anatomy Program application online and submit it with your $60 application fee by March 31st.
+- complete the Contemporary Human Anatomy program application online and submit it with your $60 application fee by March 31

 - request your official transcripts from all colleges and universities that you have attended

-Note: Applying to the Contemporary Human Anatomy Program will not negatively affect your status on the wait list for our medical school.
+Note: Applying to the Contemporary Human Anatomy program will not negatively affect your status on the wait list for EVMS' MD program.

-Most Master's programs in the United States do not have graduate stipends; these funds are typically reserved for PhD students.
-In the main, students largely fund their costs with student loans.
+Most master's programs in the United States do not have graduate stipends; these funds are typically reserved for PhD students.
+Students often fund their costs with student loans.